Vaageesh-Git/Governance-Auditor-AI-ML-/README.md

 ## Key Insight

-> The goal is not to trust AI systems, but to continuously verify them.
+> The goal is to build trust in AI systems through continuous monitoring, evaluation, and responsible governance.

 ---